 Plus, CBS got to the parade a bit faster.
 With the commercial breaks they miss some of the stuff marching past, but they roll back the tape towards the end and show it all to you in their allotted time.
 So, you don’t miss anything.
 Both shows contain nonstop blabbering, but I’d say CBS was less annoying.
 It took them more time to wear my ears down.

-If either CBS or NBC want to shock viewers they would just pull all their attention to the street and only feature what is taking place there.
+If either CBS or NBC want to shock viewers they would just put all their attention to the street and only feature what is taking place there.
 Cutting to interviews or performances aren’t necessary.
 There’s more than enough stuff going on during the parade to fill a morning broadcast.

 Congrats on your coverage of the Thanksgiving Day parade this year CBS!
 You’re the network parade lovers should tune in to watch on Thanksgiving morning.
 But, that’s not to say there isn’t room for improvement though.
 You’re the lesser of two evils.

 Folks would probably be better off watching the parade on a streaming app rather than either of these network broadcasts anyway.